rancher/externalip-webhook/chart/README.md

 ## Installing the Chart

-To install the chart with the release name `rancher-externalip-webhook`:
+To install the chart with the release name `rancher-external-ip-webhook`:

 ```bash
 $ helm repo add rancher-chart https://charts.rancher.io